thomas555552/Book_store_NodeJS_VueJS_MongoDB/README.md

 ## Data Persistence with Mongo DB

-> Use Docker on Linux Ubuntu, I recomend use WSL if you environment is windows only:
+> Use Docker on Linux Ubuntu, I recomend use WSL if you environment is windows only: <br>
 > <b>docker pull mongo </b>

+> <b>docker run --name mongo -p 27017:27017 -d mongo </b>